ktrnln/CS128-AMIS-Scheduling/log.md

 **Progress**: Edited Figma File -- Added the dropdown menus (number of items and status) for phone prototype

+**Progress**: Edited Figma File -- Added class search tab and the function results for phone prototype

 # Other Updates

 ### February 14, 2025